 6.3.1.
 The amount and availability date of any such draw down must be agreed in writing;

 6.3.2.
-The Customer’s Funding Account will be overdrawn as against the pro-rata entitlement as detailed in Clause 6.2 and the balance of any Funding will only become available when a sufficient number of quarters has passed and the Account is back in credit.
+The Customer’s Funding account will be overdrawn as against the pro-rata entitlement as detailed in Clause 6.2 and the balance of any Funding will only become available when a sufficient number of quarters has passed and the Customer’s Funding account is back in credit.

 6.3.3.
 If the Customer’s Airtime Agreement is terminated in circumstances where the Provider determines that the customer is not required to comply with its payment obligations, the Customer shall repay to DRC any Funding that has been drawn down in excess of the accrued credits.

 6.4.
 DRC reserves the right to withhold payment or release of any Funding should the Customer fall into arrears under the Airtime Agreement, or under any contract between DRC and the Customer.

 6.5.
 The Customer shall pay a Funding Recovery Charge in the following circumstances:

 6.5.1.
 Where the Airtime Agreement is terminated before expiry of the Minimum Term; and

 6.5.2.
 There is an overdrawn balance in the Funding Account.